 What values does the society of Palma de Mallorca attribute to the two co-official languages of the Balearic Islands?
 We hypothesize that, despite the fact that both languages theoretically enjoy the same status at the institutional level, the values attributed to each language by the society of Palma de Mallorca will be different.

 Which social variables have the most significant influence on the formation of linguistic attitudes towards the two co-official languages of the Balearic Islands?
-We hypothesize that several social variables will have a significant impact in the formation of linguistic attitudes towards the two co-official languages of the Balearic Islands, especially two of them: national identity and political orientation.
+We hypothesize that several social variables will have a significant impact in the formation of linguistic attitudes towards the two co-official languages of the Balearic Islands.

 1.2 Research Significance (Briefly describe the following in 500 words or less)